willyweather/slate/source/index.html.md

 ### Days

-An array of forecast days
+An array of forecast days.

 Attribute | Type | Description
 --------- | ---- | -----------